 Coastal Modern Farmhouse

-Flavin Architects designed a structure that inherits its silhouette from the New England farmhouse and orients itself to the adjacent wetlands.
+Flavin Architects designed a structure that inherits its silhouette from the New England farmhouse and orients itself to adjacent wetlands.
 The elegance of its shape is an effect of an austere geometry.
-The cedar shingle cladding underneath the lines of the metal roof reinforce this sense of confident understatement.
-A screened porch looks over a gentle down slope and a stretch of verdant wetlands into Kettle Cove.
+The cedar-shingle cladding underneath the lines of the metal roof reinforces this sense of confident understatement.
+A screened porch looks over a gentle down-slope and a stretch of verdant wetlands into Kettle Cove.

 The interior symmetry of our Kettle Cove Farmhouse is illuminated by a generous sweep of windows that face east toward the rising sun.
 Flavin Architects has created a sense of flow from the interior to the exterior of the house.

 The similarity between Lane's vista painted in 1847 and the glorious view of a cove captured from the house is uncanny."Natural Instinct," Northshore Home Magazine, 2020

 For both the artist of yore and the architects of this modern farmhouse-style design, Colin Flavin and Howard Raley, embracing nature is an unequivocal part of the equation.
 "The house is really subservient to the landscape, it doesn't dominate your view," observes Flavin, the firm's founding principal.

 Webb Structural Services